devopshobbies/.github/profile/README.md

 [![Telegram channel](https://img.shields.io/badge/Telegram-Channel-blue?style=for-the-badge&logo=telegram)](https://t.me/DevOpsHobbies)
 [![Telegram channel](https://img.shields.io/badge/Linkedin-Page-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/company/devopshobbies/)

-DevOps Hobbies is an open-source community focused on providing free educational content on DevOps tools.
+DevOps Hobbies is an open-source community founded by [Ahmad Ali Bagheri](https://github.com/ahmadalibagheri), a dedicated DevOps enthusiast.
+Under his leadership, our community is committed to providing free educational content on DevOps tools.
 Our goal is to foster collaboration, exchange of ideas, and knowledge sharing among DevOps enthusiasts.
 We welcome contributions from anyone who shares our passion for DevOps.
 Join us today to learn from experts, access informative content, and become a part of our thriving community.

 ## Project Roadmap

-We as a DevOps Community prepared a completed road map for whoever likes to start his/shes journey to become a DevOps Engineer.
+We as a DevOps Community prepared a completed road map for whoever would like to start his/her journey to become a DevOps Engineer.

 - [DevOps Ultimate Roadmap](https://github.com/devopshobbies/devops-roadmap).
 - [NetOps Roadmap](https://github.com/devopshobbies/devops-roadmap).